zerocurrencycoin/Zero/UpdateBuild.md

 ### 2.6 GCC / Toolchain (Linux)

-**GCC 13:** If build fails on Ubuntu 24.04, try gcc-11. `build.sh` auto-selects gcc-11 if present.
-Install: `sudo apt update && sudo apt install gcc-11 g++-11`.
-Override: `CC=gcc-11 CXX=g++-11 ./zcutil/build.sh`.
-Windows cross-compile uses mingw-w64, not gcc-11.
-GCC &lt; 7 is too old for C++14. (zerowallet, which uses Qt, is built from separate repos and has its own GCC requirements.)
+zerod uses system GCC.
+GCC 7.0+ required for C++14.
+Windows cross-compile uses mingw-w64, not system GCC. zerowallet (separate repos) has its own toolchain requirements; static Qt on Linux for Linux may require gcc-11 (Qt struggles with GCC 13 on Ubuntu 24.04).

 ### 2.7 Autoconf Macros